Visit us at the Long Beach Scuba Show, May 30th & 31st. Stop by, say Hi, grab some free goodies and check out the cool stuff we have.

 Do you get to test or provide feedback on new gear before it’s released?

 I have been fortunate enough to test gear before it comes out.
+I’ve also been able to home modify (think Dremel-ing out chunks of aluminum at my kitchen table) prototypes to send back to ken for him to work out what would be a final product.
 Working with Ken and discussing feedback has been a really fun experience.
-I feel super supported and his customer service is great.
+I feel super supported and his customer service is great..

 What advice do you have for photography who want to work with brands?